 Sweat gland ablation is a procedure during which the sweat glands are destroyed.
-The perspiration reduction operation is performed with a hand held laser device that destroys the glands quickly and safely.
-There is very little risk for complications, and the treatment is effective in approximately 80% of patients.
+The perspiration reduction operation is performed with a hand-held laser device that destroys the glands quickly and safely.
+There is very little risk for complications, and the treatment is effective in approximately 80 percent of patients.
 The results of this treatment are permanent, so you will no longer need to worry about excessive sweating following sweat gland ablation.

 How is Sweat Gland Ablation Performed?

 Sweat gland ablation is performed using a laser system.
 We use the Cellulaze system.
 You will remain awake during the perspiration reduction procedure, but local anesthesia will be used to numb the area.
 Your surgeon will make a very small incision in your armpit area.
 A small cannula, or hollow tube, is gently inserted into the incision.
 Inside the cannula is a tiny laser fiber.
 This fiber delivers laser light that destroys the sweat glands in your armpits.
 The system is very safe and has controls that keep it from getting too hot.
 It is also very precise, delivering laser energy only to carefully targeted areas.

 Am I a Candidate for Sweat Gland Ablation with Cellulaze?